exclamation icon

 Postpartum checkups

-Schedule your postpartum checkup with your primary care provider four to six weeks after delivery.
+Schedule your postpartum checkup with your primary care provider four to six weeks after delivery or as your provider recommends.
 Postpartum checkups are essential to helping you recover from labor and birthing.
 It is important to have a postpartum checkup, even if you are feeling fine.
 Share any discomforts or body changes you may be having.
 Many of these changes are normal after giving birth, but they can be a sign of a health problem that needs treatment.
 For more information about postpartum care, visit Postpartum: First 6 Weeks After Childbirth.
-Use this voucher to earn $75 gift card for completing a postpartum care visit.
+Use this voucher to earn a Target or Walmart gift card for completing a postpartum care visit.

-Hennepin County’s Family Home Visiting program offers free home-based services to eligible county residents.
+Hennepin County’s Home visits for families program offers free home-based services to eligible county residents.
 Public health nurses and other professionals visit families at their homes or community spaces to provide emotional, social, health, and parenting support and to connect them with appropriate resources.

 Referrals are accepted from families, health professionals, organizations, and programs including health plans, nurses, physicians, social service providers, and WIC programs.
 Self-referrals are also accepted.
 To participate, fill out the Family Home Visiting referral form.